auth0/docs/articles/libraries/index.md

 You can customize the page in the [Hosted Pages Editor](${manage_url}/#/login_page).

-If the Auth0-hosted login page does not meet your requirements, however, Auth0 has a variety of options which can be embedded in your applications to assist with authentication.
+If universal login does not meet your requirements, however, Auth0 has a variety of options which can be embedded in your applications to assist with authentication.

 * [Lock](#lock) is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.
 * [Auth0 SDKs](#auth0-sdks) are client-side libraries that do not come with a user interface.
 These allow for expanded customization of the behavior and appearance of the login process.